 thin curls of asiago, aged Gouda or Parmesan (use a vegetable peeler)

 1. Preheat oven to 400 F.

-2. Place the garlic in a ramekin, cover it with oil and set aside while you slice the baguette on a slight diagonal about 1/2-inch thick.
+2. Place the garlic in a ramekin, cover it with oil and set aside while you slice the baguette on a slight diagonal about 1/2-in. thick.

 3. Lay the slices out on a baking sheet and brush each lightly with the garlicky oil, on one or both sides.
 Bake for 5 minutes, or until a pale golden colour.

-4. Top crostini with any combination of toppings; spreading the toasts with soft goat cheese first will help other toppings to stay put.
-For open-faced grilled cheese, spread soft goat cheese, cream cheese or Boursin on toasts, top with grated or thinly sliced cheddar, asiago, Gouda or Parmesan and return to the oven for 5 minutes, until the cheese melts.
+4. Top crostini with any combination of toppings; spreading the toasts with soft cheese first will help other toppings to stay put.
+If you want melty cheese as the base, spread soft goat cheese, cream cheese or Boursin on toasts, top with grated or thinly sliced cheddar, asiago, Gouda or Parmesan and return to the oven for 5 minutes, until the cheese melts.
+Then add toppings.